 Reading the reflections of the radical American organizer Saul Alinsky, it’s clear that he was always close to the constituency he worked for.
 He either lived in the community he was helping organise, or he had been invited in to help them pursue solutions to problems they themselves defined, to paraphrase Alex de Waal.

-The disruptive process of state-building they promote often works against the very people they claim to represent.
 Yet the relationship between advocacy organizations headquartered in Western cities and their marketed constituency of marginalized and disadvantaged African groups is far more tenuous.

 One of the most striking elements during the making of the film was the difficulty of finding Congolese groups in rural and peri-urban areas who knew about and supported the “conflict minerals” campaign.
 This suggests a lack of engagement with the people who stand to be most directly affected by campaign outcomes.